hannutt/HtmlEditor/README.md

 RESPONSIVE FEATURES

-Both the editing and preview windows can be resized with the click of a button.
+Both the edit and preview windows can be resized.
+The edit window can be resized by clicking the plus or minus button.
 Each click changes the width and height of the window by 5 pixels.
+The preview window can be resized using the WPF slider component.

 SAVE AND LOAD FILE